 Early Help is support given to children, young people and families as soon as problems start to emerge.
 Whilst these services can be delivered to all of the above, the main priority is to improve outcomes for children.
 The aim is to intervene where there is evidence of emerging needs in order to prevent escalation to higher level services.
 Addressing these needs at an early stage can reduce risk factors and increase protective factors in a child’s life.
 Effective Early Help relies on working in partnership with families; furthermore, collaboration and information sharing with other professionals, local organisations and agencies (also known as multi-agency working).

 There are many reasons for Early Help and the list is not finite.
 These can include: education, attendance, behaviour, relationships, finance, housing, staying safe, health and well-being.

 If a family feels they are in need of support, they can contact the Family Support Worker for a discussion, who may give advice, implement interventions or signpost to services.
-If the Family Support Worker feels more intensive support is necessary, they will assess the family’s needs through an Early Help Assessment, upon gaining consent.
+If the Family Support Worker feels more intensive support is necessary, they will contact the relevant agencies and/or assess the family’s needs through an Early Help Assessment, upon gaining consent.

 What is an Early Help Assessment?